digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml Compiler
 ~~~~~~~~~~~~~

-The Daml compiler supports the new ``upgrades:`` configuration field - every
+The Daml compiler supports the ``upgrades:`` configuration field - every
-time ``daml build`` is invoked, it will validate the current package for
+time ``daml build`` is invoked, it validates the current package for
 upgrade compatibility against the package specified in the ``upgrades:``
 field.